jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

    2. >sudo sh 0-install-required-dependencies.sh
 9. Verify that nginx is not running
 10. >curl localhost
-11. Take a look at the playbook and note the host groups that will be targeted (loadbalancers).
-Also view the hosts files to see which host(s) will be updated.
+11. Take a look at our playbook that will install NGINX Plus.
+Note the host groups that will be targeted (loadbalancers).
+Also view the hosts file to see which host(s) will be updated.
 12. >cat nginx_plus.yaml
 13. >cat hosts
 14. >cat nginx_plus_vars.yaml
+15. Note that we have cloned a github repository containing all of the files used in this workshop except the NGINX license certificates.
+We will need to move them to the correct folder for the scripts to work.
+    1. cp ~/nginx-repo.* license/
-15. Run the Ansible playbook to install NGINX Plus. (use option 1 or 2)
+16. Run the Ansible playbook to install NGINX Plus. (use option 1 or 2)
     1. Full command:
          >ansible-playbook nginx_plus.yaml -b -i hosts
     2. Scripted equivalent